Introduction

 EMR works with other tools to perform various data analysis tasks.
 Here are two important ones:

-• Apache Spark: Imagine this as the engine that runs your data analysis.
-It's an effective tool for swiftly processing big datasets on several EMR cluster computers.
+- Apache Spark: Imagine this as the engine that runs your data analysis.
+Apache Spark is an effective tool for swiftly processing big datasets on several EMR cluster computers.

 How does the EMR Cluster work